Pre-Conference Webinars

 In this presentation, we will display effective preservative avenues by establishing the quantitative correlation between different fabrics and the anti-microbial efficacy, as a result of understanding and optimizing the relationship of the couple fabric nature/preservative.

-General Manager Americas, Sharon Personal Care
+Manager of the Microbiology Unit, Sharon Personal Care